 Submitted a second snapshot of the recommendations to the ICANN board of Directors and the two chartering organizations, ALAC and GNSO on 18 September, 2010.

-In addition to recommendation that should be taken by ICANN to enable applicants from emerging markets/nations to apply for new gTLD in the first round, the report contains recommendations on criteria and limitations on aid as well recommendations for follow on activities.
+In addition to recommendations that should be taken by ICANN to enable applicants from emerging markets/nations to apply for new gTLD in the first round, the report contains recommendations on criteria and limitations on aid as well recommendations for follow on activities.
 There is also a section on frequently asked questions regarding the recommendations.

 More background information regarding this WG, including Charter, relevant resolutions and public comment summary/analysis, can be found in Annexes A to C.